cuba fuel shortage

 Make sure you have travel insurance for your trip to Cuba

 Trip cancelation is a key element of travel insurance and if your trip has to be canceled, postponed, or changed as fuel shortages make your trip impossible.
 You should ensure that you check the small print of your travel insurance policy – or indeed buy one if you don’t already have one – and ensure that trip cancelation by the provider is included.
-We recommend Visitors Coverage if you do not already have travel insurance in place.
 A reminder, too, that Cuba has a requirement that you have medical insurance in place before entering the country.
 You can read more on this in our guide to Cuban travel insurance.

 Sign Up for Government Updates